kirbycope/react-native-tests/README.md

 ### Add Selenium to Project
 [Selenium](https://www.seleniumhq.org/) automates browsers.
 That's it!
 What you do with that power is entirely up to you.
 Primarily, it is for automating web applications for testing purposes, but is certainly not limited to just that.
 Boring web-based administration tasks can (and should!) be automated as well.
-1. To install selenium, run the command `npm install --save-dev selenium-webdriver chromedriver`
+1. To install Selenium, run the command `npm install --save-dev selenium-webdriver chromedriver`
    * [selenium-webdriver](https://www.npmjs.com/package/selenium-webdriver) is the official WebDriver JavaScript bindings from the Selenium project.
    * [chromedriver](https://www.npmjs.com/package/chromedriver) is the ChromeDriver for Selenium.
 1. Download `chromedriver` from [Google](https://sites.google.com/a/chromium.org/chromedriver/downloads)